littleweaver/littleweaver/Policy/policies.markdown

 The Collective will keep running totals of how many hours each member has worked and how much income the Collective has received.
 At the end of every four-week pay period, each member will receive pay up to the least of the following:

 * the difference, if positive, between earnings to-date (calculation detailed below) and pay to-date,
-* $5750 per pay period (this constraint is waived in the last pay period of the fiscal year),
-* and $75,000 in a fiscal year.
+* and $75,000 in a fiscal year, calculated pro rata each pay period.

 The calculation for individual earnings to-date in a fiscal year is: